happen2me/graphvite/README.md

 Generally, GraphVite works on any Linux distribution with CUDA >= 9.2.

-The library is compatible with Python 2.7 and 3.6/3.7.
+The library is compatible with Python 2.7 and 3.6 ~ 3.10 (3.8 to 3.10 are not thoroughly tested).

 Installation
 ------------